 New or expanding Facility or system was constructed and/or began operations after the adoption date of this General Order.

+Pond system total volume Sum of the design capacities of all onsite process water ponds.

 Process water Wastewater generated from the wine making process.
 Winery process water includes, but is not limited to, grape juice, washwater, solids leachate, cooling water, cleaning chemicals, water softener regeneration brine, and stormwater directed through the process water collection, treatment, or disposal system and/or land applied.

 Quarterly Samples shall be collected at least once per calendar quarter.
 Unless otherwise specified or approved, samples shall be collected in January, April, July, and October.

+Regional SNMP A specific area specified in the SNMP that is larger than the area of one specific Discharger.

 Regional water board Regional water quality control board.
 Also refers to Regional Water Board Members or staff.
 All references to a regional water board include the Executive Officer, who may act for the regional water board in carrying out this General Order (Water Code, sections 13050(b) and 13223).

 Semi-annually Samples shall be collected at least twice per calendar year.
 Unless otherwise specified or approved, samples shall be collected in April and October.